TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-growing-and-shrinking.md

 > #### Important note about flex-basis:
 >
-> There is a difference between the default value of `flex-basis` and the way the `flex` shorthand defines it if no `flex-basis` is given.
-The actual default value for `flex-basis` is `auto`, but when you specify `flex: 1` on an element, it interprets that as `flex: 1 1 0`.
-If you want to _only_ adjust an item's `flex-grow` you can do so directly, without the shorthand.
-Or you can be more verbose and use the full 3 value shorthand `flex: 1 1 auto`, which is also equivalent to using `flex: auto`.
+> There is a difference between the default value of flex-basis and the way the flex shorthand defines it if no flex-basis is given.
+The actual default value for flex-basis is auto, but when you specify flex: 1 on an element, it interprets that as flex: 1 1 0.
+If you want to only adjust an item's flex-grow, you can do so directly, without the shorthand.
+Or you can be more verbose and use the full 3-value shorthand flex: 1 1 auto, which is also equivalent to using flex: auto.

 > #### What is flex: auto?
 >